thomasstep/thomasstep.github.io/_posts/2020-05-26-converting-to-asynchronous-code-using-iife.md

 redirect_from:
   - /javascript/2020/05/26/converting-to-asynchronous-code-using-iife.html
 ---
-I have not seen too much written about IIFEs in Javascript, but I think that they are a super useful tool for converting chunks of synchronous code to excute asyncronously.
+I have not seen too much written about IIFEs in Javascript, but I think that they are a super useful tool for converting chunks of synchronous code to execute asynchronously.

 In a nutshell, an [IIFE is just a function that you execute at the same time you define it](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
 The following is an example of a Hello World function running as a normal function and as an IIFE.